SaraSchaal/CoreSim_QTL/notebook/20211022_invCodeChange.md

 ## Example of what SLiM ACTUALLY does with this proposed recombination break regardless of whether an individual is homozygous inverted or not
-SLiM only recognizes the standard orientation in the genetic map:
+SLiM only recognizes the standard orientation in the genetic map.
+Below is an example of how SLiM handles recombination.

 Homozygote whether inverted or not (* is proposed breakpoint):
 ```
 	   *
 	AX--C----XD - chrom1